 A sure thing, when nothing can help, people are likely to use the natural wonder, which is unfortunately considered by mere mortals, illegal, even enrolled on the list of Schedule I controlled substances, – medical marijuana.

 The majority of US states consider PTSD as a qualified medical condition to be treated with medical marijuana.
+On November, 11, 2017 in honor of Veterans Day New York Gov. Andrew Cuomo signed a package of bills officially allowing medicinal marijuana to be used to treat post-traumatic stress disorder as a qualifying condition.
+Medical marijuana is a need not only for veterans, but also for police officers, firefighters, survivors of war actions, victims of sexual assault.
 But as the amount of research conducted to find out how PTSD is influenced by medical cannabis is rather scanty, and the data are still controversial and not favourable for MMJ, many states are still rather hesitating on the issue.

 It’s known that CBD component of medical cannabis is the promising one, and its synthetic derivatives can be widely used in the future.
 But still the right strain, dosage and many more peculiarities for the proper usage are not stated for sure.

 However, the zealous advocates for using medical marijuana in treating PTSD are veterans, those who have come through the horrors of battlefields, and know themselves how extremely hard is to continue fighting but now with the more terrible enemies – memories.

 By the way our service MMJHerb honours the contribution of the veterans to the prosperity of our country and eager to provide a 50% discount on all services to veterans.